KXBS

 KXBS (95.5 FM) is a non-commercial, listener-supported radio station licensed to Bethalto, Illinois, and serving Greater St. Louis.
-It is owned by Gateway Creative Broadcasting and broadcasts a Christian Rhythmic Contemporary radio format known as "Boost 95.5."
-The radio studios for KXBS and sister station KLJY are in Des Peres.
+KXBS and sister station KQBS 97.7 in Potosi, Missouri are owned by Gateway Creative Broadcasting, and they simulcast a Christian rhythmic contemporary radio format known as "Boost 95.5".
+The radio studios for KXBS, KQBS and Christian Contemporary KLJY are on Manchester Road (Missouri Route 100) in Des Peres.

 KXBS has an effective radiated power (ERP) of 10,500 watts.
 The transmitter is on DeBaliviere Avenue in St. Louis, just north of Forest Park.
+KQBS has an ERP of 26,500 watts, with a transmitter located off Missouri Route 21, near Flamewood Road, in Potosi.
+KXBS broadcasts using HD Radio technology; it airs rhythmic adult contemporary music on its HD2 subchannel and urban oldies on its HD3 subchannel.

 History

 WXJO

-The station signed on in 1987 as WXJO.
-It was originally an Adult Standards outlet broadcasting with 6,000 watts.
-In 1989, Bob Cox negotiated a package to take over operation of the station, changing the format to children's radio.
+The station signed on in 1987, as WXJO, airing an adult standards format, and broadcast with 6,000 watts, a quarter of its current power.
+On April 1, 1991, Bob Cox negotiated a package to take over operation of the station, changing the format to children's radio.
 It was called The Imagination Station, Radio Just For Kids.
-Inadequate advertisement revenues combined with a pending lawsuit from the original trademark holder of the name The Imagination Station forced Cox into a position where he could not maintain the lease on the transmitter.
+Inadequate advertisement revenues, combined with a pending lawsuit from the original trademark holder of the name The Imagination Station, forced Cox into a position where he could not maintain the lease on the transmitter.

-In the summer of 1991, the station moniker was changed to Fun Radio.
-Thinking the transmitter could be sold, the lease was terminated in late 1991.
+On September 8, 1992, at 3 p.m., the station moniker was changed to "Fun Radio".
+Thinking the transmitter could be sold, the lease was terminated later that year.
 The station went dark for a couple of months, during which time the potential sale fell through.
 The owner, looking for revenues that would allow him to keep the transmitter out of foreclosure, worked with a former employee of the Imagination Station.

 WFUN-FM

-In 1992, it was brought back on the air, with the call sign WFUN-FM.
-The station was once owned by a non-profit group who would later refund the contributors after a decision was made to make the station a commercial outlet by signing up with Radio Aahs, a children's radio network (and the predecessor to Radio Disney, who would later run Radio Aahs out of business).
-After a several year run, using the station moniker “Planet Fun”, the owner (who was mostly mocked by many in the St. Louis radio market for being unseen and a mystery) decided to sell the station to Radio One in 1999.
+On November 1, the station was brought back on the air under the new call sign WFUN-FM.
+The station was once owned by a non-profit organization which would later refund the contributors after a decision was made to make the station a commercial outlet.
+It signed up with Radio AAHS, a children's radio network (and the predecessor to Radio Disney).
+After a several year run, using the station moniker "Planet Fun", the station's owner decided to sell WFUN-FM to Radio One in 1999.
 The station went dark again for several months.

-On June 2, 2000, WFUN completed an upgrade to 24,500 watts and officially flipped to R&B/Hip-Hop music as Q95-5, although it never changed the call letters to match the Q handle.
-At first, Q95-5 was a close competitor, but over time fell further and further behind to KATZ-FM in the ratings.
-It also had other problems in attracting African-American listeners, mostly due to its signal coverage.
+On June 2, 2000, WFUN-FM completed an upgrade to 24,500 watts, and officially flipped to urban contemporary as Q95-5.
+At first, "Q" was a close competitor, but over time, would fall behind similar urban stations in St. Louis.
+It also had other problems in attracting African-American listeners, mostly due to its limited signal.